hkawinzi/Delani-studio/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-#### by
+#### Contact info
-Happiness Kawinzi.if you have any queries you can email me "happinesskawinzi@gmail.com"
+Happiness Kawinzi.To contact me for any contribution,queries or support you can contact me through my gmail account "happinesskawinzi@gmail.com"